SeaQL/seaql.github.io/Blog/blog/2025-02-22-introducing-sea-orm-pro.md

 #### Raw Table

-Without configuration, each raw table corresponds to a table in the database, by default it will display all columns for all tables.
+Without any configuration, each raw table corresponds to a table in the database, by default it will display all columns for all tables.
 You can configure the displayed columns and other settings via TOML.
+Read [Raw Table Config](https://www.sea-ql.org/sea-orm-pro/docs/raw-table-config/overview/).

 <img src="https://www.sea-ql.org/sea-orm-pro/img/raw-table-config-table-column.png#light" />
 <img src="https://www.sea-ql.org/sea-orm-pro/img/raw-table-config-table-column-dark.png#dark" />